Entertalned/SMB-Offical/README.rst

 Overview
 ========
 A simple mod bot, used for moderation and fun.
+Abandoned, feel free to copy.